Aiming to be a company that keeps expanding along with the realization of a sustainable society

 1. Big Dream Oshima Bokujo (ranch)

 Big Dream Oshima Bokujo, situated in Hagamachi, Tochigi Prefecture, raises about 60 cows.
 Mixing our crude drug residues with cow manure, rice husks, etc. to produce compost, the ranch uses it as a fertilizer for their grass.
 Milk from the cows there is very rich.
+This process establishes an almost perfect recycling system from cow to manure to compost to grass.

 Healthy cows raised with grass fertilized by crude drug residues